unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-satisfy.md

   to satisfy <h1>Assert on all content</h1>

   <h1 class="title" data-test-id="title">
-    Assert on text content // should equal 'Assert on all content'
+    Assert on text content // should equal Assert on all content
                            //
                            // -Assert on text content
                            // +Assert on all content